 Orser said “the time is right when the time is right to make a change.
 When you feel it, you feel it.
 It is great that he has another training option.”

 Brown contacted Orser shortly after 2018 U.S. nationals asking about the possibility of training with him.
 Orser, in the midst of pre-Olympic preparations, said, “I had to check my dance card to see if I would have room.
 Then Jason came to the rink during a break in the U.S. Stars on Ice tour and he fit in so well.
 He is such a great energy to have around the rink.
 Tracy was really pushing for it, so we just had to do some juggling and figure out how we could make this work.

 “We are going to take him on as a team so it is not just going to be one person working with him.
 I think on paper it will be Tracy and I as the main coaches but Karen Preston is going to work with him as will Lee Barkell.
 We can work with him technically, but we have to keep him healthy.
 He seems to be jumping in with both feet.
 It will all be new, but he will get the best of everything.”

 Brown is boarding with a family that lives close to the rink.
 “He is a young adult so he can take care of himself,” Orser said.

 Rohene Ward had already choreographed his short program, which Orser intends to keep.
 “Jason sent us a video and it looks good.
 I was happy with what I saw.
 We are now discussing costumes.”
 David Wilson will choreograph his long program.

 Brown is in good company at the Cricket Club.
-Some of his new training mates rank among the best in the world, including Yuzuru Hanyu, Evgenia Medvedeva and Boyang Jin.
+Some of his new training mates rank among the best in the world, including Yuzuru Hanyu and Evgenia Medvedeva.